 To realise the final pillar for success, data collection, IYtv built the first database of local businesses in the community.
 Business listings included descriptions, contact info and a Google location pin, a game-changer in this setting where there are few street names, much less house/business/building numbers.

-By the end of 2018, CDF’s Smart Township concept was a resounding success and the CDF stood poised to replicate the initiative across the Western Cape.
+By the end of 2018, CDF’s Smart Township concept was a resounding success and the foundation stood poised to replicate the initiative across the Western Cape.
 Sadly, at this critical moment on the journey to unlocking the potential of a digitally connected society among citizens in the Western Cape, CDF was forced to close its doors.

 It is clear, and not just to those who observed CDF’s success, that Smart Townships are South Africa’s vibrant economic hubs of the future.
 To maximise the benefits of the 4ID, it is critical that the work of CDF on the development of Smart Townships be continued.